Ziolexy-dev/Discord-bot-website-template/README.md

-# Discord website bot template feel
+# Discord website bot template
 feel free to modify it or copy the whole source code for your own needs!